jrpotter/notebook/notes/data_models/rdf/owl.md

 WHERE { ?s ?p ?y. ?x owl:sameAs ?y. }
 ```

 with the reverse direction handled by noting `owl:sameAs` is a `owl:SymmetricProperty`.
 Likewise, `owl:differentFrom` states two individuals are semantically distinct.
-The `owl:disjointWith` property states members of the two specified classes must be `owl:differentFrom` one another.
-Multiple classes can be labeled distinct using the `owl:AllDisjointClasses` property.

 %%ANKI
 Basic